2001–02 Los Angeles Lakers season

+The Lakers finished eighth in the NBA in home-game attendance, with an attendance of 778,777 at the Staples Center during the regular season.
 Following the season, Richmond retired ending his fourteen-year career in the NBA, and Hunter was traded to the Toronto Raptors.
 The Lakers would not win another title until 2009, in which they defeated the Orlando Magic in five games.
-As of 2025, the 2001-02 Lakers are the most recent North American professional sports team to have accomplished a three-peat.
+As of 2026, the 2001–02 Lakers are the most recent North American professional sports team to have accomplished a three-peat.